-- Push down on the car seat base and tighten if necessary.
+- Push down on the car seat base and tighten the seat belt if necessary.
 When properly installed, the base shouldn’t be able to move more than an inch in any direction.

 - Check to see if your car seat base is installed at the correct recline angle.
 Babies should sit semi-reclined, but this changes as they grow older, so keep in mind that you may need to readjust the seat base in the coming months.

 - Once you’re sure the base is completely secure and installed correctly, attach the infant carrier to the base (if using an infant carrier; convertible seats don’t have a detachable infant carrier).